 Inevitably the success has bred some snarkiness, with the now ubiquitous DLA sometimes referred to as the ‘Coca-Cola of the legal world’.
-With 80 offices in over 30 countries, it’s certainly hard to miss.
 But even the firm’s harshest critics concede that its dizzying growth over the last two decades has in general been remarkably well-consolidated.
 Particularly impressive is the way that the firm has managed to carve out, simultaneously, a reputation for high-end legal expertise and volume work prowess.

 In the UK, the firm is led from London with further offices in Birmingham, Edinburgh, Leeds, Liverpool, Manchester and Sheffield and London – and structured similarly to other national firms.
 Those in the capital earn more (see below) but an effort is made to apportion quality work as evenly as possible.

 Another selling point is its international secondments: nearly 30% of trainees have spent time abroad with the firm in locations including Dubai, Moscow, Sydney, Singapore and Hong Kong.
 With 90 offices in over 40 countries there is plenty of choice.
 However, there has been annoyance this year at DLA’s decision to scrap its policy of paying London and regional trainees equal salaries while on secondment abroad.
 Meanwhile, 17% of the firm’s trainees have done client secondments, to destinations including IHG, The Royal Bank of Scotland and the Premier League.